linusg/rpi-backlight/docs/intro.rst

    also used for the GitHub repository.
 The second one is the Python module name, used on PyPI and when importing the module.

-Currenlty the code has the following features:
+Currently it has the following features:

 - Change the display brightness **smoothly** or **abrupt**
 - Set the display power on or off